kadimetla/doc-adk-training/training/module10-advanced-function-tools/README.md

 As your tools become more complex, it's important to make them robust.

+> **Note on Type Hints:** You might see `from __future__ import annotations` at the top of Python files in more advanced examples.
+This is a best practice for handling type hints in Python, especially when dealing with forward references (types that are defined later in the code) or complex type structures.
+It allows for more flexible and robust type annotations.

 #### 1. Input Validation
 Never assume the LLM will provide perfect inputs.
 Your tool function should be the last line of defense.
 Validate the arguments you receive to prevent errors.